wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 ### Bing API Key

-Update `bing_search.py` or `keys.py` with your own BING API Key to use the search functionality in Rango.
-Again, you will have to hit the *Reload* button for the changes to take effect.
+Add your Bing API key to `bing.key` to enable the search functionality in Rango.

 ### Turning off `DEBUG` Mode